 Why alternative treatments and orthodox treatments are sometimes combined

 There are two reasons that cancer patients combine alternative treatments with orthodox treatments (this is sometimes called: Complementary Medicine).

 First, a person may secretly (or with his or her doctor's permission) take alternative treatment plans designed to treat cancer in conjunction with orthodox treatments.
-Their logic I suppose is that two treatments for cancer is better than one.
-“Cure rates” for cancer will certainly go up over the next decade because more and more people are mixing orthodox treatments with alternative treatments, and the alternative treatments are extending the lives of the patients, but the orthodox treatments are taking the credit.
+Their logic may be that two treatments for cancer is better than one.

 But is it smart to take substances that are killing your immune system (orthodox) with substances that are trying to build your immune system (alternative)?